What is Green Screening? It’s a technique used to make a person or an object appear to be in front of a “fake” background scene.

 DoInk – DoInk seems to be the most popular app for doing green screen work.
 It’s iOS only (iPad, iPhone) and costs $2.99.
 Well worth that price.
 DoInk has a set of short tutorial videos that quickly explain how to use DoInk.
 For some extra fun idea check out the How to use The Mask Tool to see how to pop a video into a newspaper page.

-WeVideo – Video editor for iOS, Android and Windows includes a color keying tool to remove evenly colored backgrounds.
+WeVideo – Video editor for iOS, Android, Mac, PC and Chromebook.
+Includes a color keying tool to remove evenly colored backgrounds.
 This tutorial explains the process.
 WeVideo has free and paid plans.
-The greenscreen option is not available in the free plan.
+Note that the green screen option is not available in the free plan.
+Educators can test all the features during a 30 day free trial.

 - Free & Easy Green Screen Editing – How to Make Transparent Backgrounds – Larissa Aradj covers several ways to remove the background from an image without a green screen app.